kubernetes/minikube/docs/drivers.md

   && sudo install docker-machine-driver-kvm2 /usr/local/bin/
 ```

-NOTE: Ubuntu users on a release older than 18.04, or anyone experiencing [#3206: Error creating new host: dial tcp: missing address.](https://github.com/kubernetes/minikube/issues/3206) you will need to build your own driver until [#3689](https://github.com/kubernetes/minikube/issues/3689) is resolved:
+NOTE: Ubuntu users on a release older than 18.04, or anyone experiencing [#3206: Error creating new host: dial tcp: missing address.](https://github.com/kubernetes/minikube/issues/3206) you will need to build your own driver until [#3689](https://github.com/kubernetes/minikube/issues/3689) is resolved.
+Building this binary will require [Go v1.11](https://golang.org/dl/) or newer to be installed.

 ```
 sudo apt install libvirt-dev